sivakartheek/BulkSilica/README.md

 # BulkModel
-A force field based Metropolis Monte Carlo model for investigating the structural, thermodynamic and bulk properties of oxide materials
+####An interatomic potentials based Metropolis Monte Carlo model for investigating the structural, thermodynamic and bulk properties of oxide materials